Cresta de Gallo Island Travel Guide

 Table of Contents

-I have been traveling the Philippine archipelago for almost two decades now.
-Each province I have visited has its own star attractions, and while I consider myself as a certified beach bum, I have to confess that I still have so many beaches and islands I have yet to cross out from my bucket list.
+Sibuyan, Romblon, Philippines — I have been traveling the Philippine archipelago for almost two decades now.
+Each province I have visited has its own unique attractions, and while I consider myself a certified beach bum, I have to confess that I still have so many beaches and islands I have yet to cross out from my bucket list.

 But during my recent trip to Romblon, I was finally able to get the chance to visit one of my dream destinations in my bucket list—Cresta de Gallo Island!